BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/EyePulse/index.md

 If it is still not working, please check:
 - Your electrode placement.
 - Alligator clips placement.
-- Neuro:Bit switch (ensure it's in ECG mode).
+- Neuro:bit switch (ensure it's in ECG mode).

 Try again after making these adjustments.

 ## Prepare Real-Time Blink Aquisition ##
-Great job getting this far!
+Great job for getting this so far!
 Now that you have your preprocessed data ready, it's time to move on to real-time blink acquisition.

 BENEATH the program for preprocessing, paste the code below.